Jithinqw/wafflecss/src/components/Backdrop/README.md

 React component for showing a BackDrop inside an entire screen.
 Users can pass React node as children for showing inside backdrop.

+# Example

+A deployed version can be found [here](https://wafflecss-jithinqw.vercel.app/?path=/docs/backdrop--default-backdrop).

 # Usage

 ```javascript